ga4gh/refget/docs/decision_record.md

 Under this scheme the string `ACGT` will result in the `sha512t24u` digest `aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.
 This digest can be converted into a valid refget identifier by prefixing `SQ.`.

 `sha512t24u` was envisaged as a fast digest mechanism with a space-efficient representation that can be used for any data with low collision probability.
-Collisions have been (documented in `md5`)[https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities].
+Collisions have been (documented in `md5`)[https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities] leading to the belief MD5 was insufficient for our needs.

+`sha512t24u` must be used for any digest of data **by** the sequence collections standard.
+This decision does not dissalow the use of `md5` sequence checksums.

 ### Limitations